Assessor's Maps - Cadastral Drafting

 The Assessor's Office maintains its own Assessor parcel maps for all property located within Madera County.
 These maps are the basis for the assessment of real property, and are continuously being updated to reflect parcel additions, deletions and changes to existing parcel boundaries.
-These maps are available for review and purchase at the Assessor's Office public counter.
+These maps are available for review by following this link.

 For additional information about Assessors Maps contact the Madera County Assessor's Office.

 The Cadastral Drafting department is now making GIS (Geographic Information System) layers available for purchase.
 All information will be provided in ESRI shape file format and requires additional software to view the base map data.
 This software is NOT available at the Assessor’s Office but can be obtained from the ESRI website at www.esri.com.
 Please see our Fee Schedule page for pricing information.
 A partial list of data layers available are:

 • GIS Base Map – Current parcel configuration and APN #’s.

 • Ownership Layer – Current ownership and mailing addresses.

 • Tax Rate Area Layer – Current tax roll’s Tax Rate boundaries.